 Medicare Special Needs Plans, or SNPs, are a type of Medicare Advantage Plan for those who meet certain conditions.
 They generally provide coverage for doctor visits, hospital services, and prescription drugs.
 To qualify, you must first have Original Medicare (Part A and Part B), and you must live within the service area of a Medicare SNP plan.

-All Medicare SNP plans will have a provider network (just like any other plan).
+There are three main types of special needs plans: CSNP, ISNP, and DSNP.
+All types work almost the same way, but you will likely qualify for one of the three.
+All three types will include a provider network that you must stick to.
 That means that you must visit a doctor, pharmacy, and hospital that is in your plan’s network.
 You will also have to select either a primary care physician or a health coordinator.
-The only exception is if you have End-Stage Renal Disease and need to see an out-of-network specialist for dialysis or if you have an urgent medical emergency and need to get to the nearest emergency room or urgent care facility.
+The only exceptions to this are that those with End-Stage Renal Disease can see out-of-network specialists for dialysis and those who have an urgent medical emergency can visit the nearest emergency room or urgent care facility.

 You can qualify for both Medicare and Medicaid if you meet the Medicaid eligibility limits in your state (based on your health and finances) and:

 We are working hard to keep state-by-state Medicaid eligibility requirements updated on our site for you.
 Click here to find out more about Medicaid in your state.